-- 100% refund of tuition prior to expiration of first 2 semester days (scheduled from first day of semester) - 80% refund of tuition prior to expiration of first 4 semester days (scheduled from first day of semester) - 60% refund of tuition prior to expiration of first 8 semester days (scheduled from first day of semester) - 40% refund of tuition prior to expiration of first 10 semester days (scheduled from first day of semester)

-• No tuition refunds will be made after the end of the 10th semester day counted from the first day of the semester.
-Refunds for courses other than regular day classes will be prorated.

-Fees - No refund will be made on required or special fees.

-Room - No refund will be made on room charges since rooms are contracted for an entire academic period.
+- 100% refund of tuition prior to expiration of first 2 semester days (scheduled from first day of semester) - 80% refund of tuition prior to expiration of first 4 semester days (scheduled from first day of semester) - 60% refund of tuition prior to expiration of first 8 semester days (scheduled from first day of semester) - 40% refund of tuition prior to expiration of first 10 semester days (scheduled from first day of semester) - No tuition refunds will be made after the end of the 10th semester day counted from the first day of the semester.
+Refunds for courses other than regular day classes will be prorated. - Fees No refund will be made on required or special fees. - Room No refund will be made on room charges since rooms are contracted for an entire academic period.

-Board - Board refunds will be based on a proration of the number of days remaining in a semester or term, less seven days.
-Refunds are made by check only and are made within approximately 45 days of the date of the official withdrawal.
+Board - No board refunds are available for students who move out of campus housing and are still attending UMHB.
+For students withdrawing from UMHB, board refunds will be based on a proration of the number of days remaining in a semester or term, plus an administrative charge of one week of meal plan usage.
+Refunds are processed through UMHB's normal refund process and will be available within 45 days of the date of the official withdrawal.

 Room Reservations - The room deposit fee will be refunded to a new applicant provided the applicant notifies the university in writing that he/she cannot attend.
-The deposit refund guidelines are as follows: for a deposit made by a new applicant for the fall semester, a full refund will be given if the notification is received after May 1st up to July 1st, a 50% refund will be given; if an applicant cancels his/her room reservation after July 1st, no refund will be given.
+The deposit refund guidelines are as follows: for a deposit made by a new applicant for the fall semester, a full refund will be given if the notification is received by May 1st; if the notification is received after May 1st up to July 1st, a 50% refund will be given; if an applicant cancels his/her room reservation after June 1st, no refund will be given.
 For a deposit made by a new applicant for the spring semester, a full refund will be given if notification is received by December 1st.
 The request for a deposit refund must be made in writing and sent to the Residence Life/Housing Office in the Student Development Department.